Any (webshop)

 Every time a page is loaded, do these steps in order:

 • Add the Clerk snippet to the HTML.
-Make sure it has a unique ID you can target
+Make sure it has a unique selector you can target.

 When the visitor leaves the page, destroy the snippet, to ensure you can render it again if the visitor returns to the same page.
 This is to ensure Clerk.js does not see the snippet as previously rendered, causing it to not visualise.